keller-mark/mutation-signature-explorer-docker/README.md

 This is where iMuSE-server will look for data.
 Run `pwd` in this directory and make note of the absolute path.

-The two metadata files in the `obj` directory can be updated to specify custom signatures and/or mutation datasets.
+The metadata files in the `obj` directory can be updated to specify custom signatures and/or mutation datasets.
 Please see the [wiki](https://github.com/lrgr/imuse-docker/wiki) for detailed instructions about file formats.

 ### The database directory
 Run the following command to create a `mysql` folder within `imuse-docker`: